A0nameless0man/Mortal/README.md

 Read the [**Documentation**](https://mortal.ekyu.moe) for everything about this work.

+## About this fork

+Goal is to train without human paipu / game record.

+Modified to improve 'online traing' stage.

 ## Okay cool now give me the weights!
 Read [this post](https://gist.github.com/Equim-chan/cf3f01735d5d98f1e7be02e94b288c56) for details regarding this topic.